JLRipley314/teuk-fortran-2020/README.md

 * Hierarchical Data Format:
 	https://www.hdfgroup.org/solutions/hdf5/

-I have successfully compiled the code with gfortran (v9 onwards) and ifort.
+I have successfully compiled the code with gfortran (version 9 onwards) and ifort (version 17 onwards).
+You will probably need to configure the Makefile to run on your local machine.

 ## Visualization